jh3nd3rs0n/jargyle/README.md

 -   `socks5.onBind.relayInboundBandwidthLimit`: Specifies the upper limit on bandwidth in bytes per second of receiving inbound data to be relayed
 -   `socks5.onBind.relayOutboundBandwidthLimit`: Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed
+-   `socks5.onCommand.relayInboundBandwidthLimit`: Specifies the upper limit on bandwidth in bytes per second of receiving inbound data to be relayed
+-   `socks5.onCommand.relayOutboundBandwidthLimit`: Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed
 -   `socks5.onConnect.relayInboundBandwidthLimit`: Specifies the upper limit on bandwidth in bytes per second of receiving inbound data to be relayed
 -   `socks5.onConnect.relayOutboundBandwidthLimit`: Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed
 -   `socks5.onUdpAssociate.relayInboundBandwidthLimit`: Specifies the upper limit on bandwidth in bytes per second of receiving inbound data to be relayed